Showing 1 - 1 OF 1

-In the local community, the number and types of pets vary by county, town, and in some cases by individual housing developments so be sure to check into local restrictions.
-As a general rule, dogs and cats must receive rabies vaccinations and dogs are not allowed to run at large on any public property.
+In the local community, the number and types of pets vary by county, town, and in some cases by individual housing developments, so be sure to check local restrictions.
+As a general rule, dogs and cats must receive rabies vaccinations and dogs are not allowed to run off-leash on any public property.
 Some of the local parks have "dog play areas" that allow pets to roam without a leash.
 More and more locations throughout the metro Charleston area have become dog friendly in recent years.

 Various U. S. Government Agencies have rules for pet imports, especially the Centers for Disease Control and Prevention (CDC) and units of U.S Department of Agriculture (USDA).
 Neither USDA nor CDC requires a health certificate for routine pet imports, but CDC requires proof of Rabies Vaccination.
 CDC also has rules concerning other imported animals.
 Please review CDC's Frequently Asked Questions concerning which animals can be imported.
 Animals mentioned on this page include, but is not limited to, horses, cats, turtles, bats, birds, snakes fish, monkeys, civets, rodents, rabbits and others.

 Each state has its' own requirements for health and/or rabies vaccination certification.

 There are companies that specialize in transporting pets.
 These businesses are licensed and inspected by USDA/Animal and Plant Health Inspection Service (APHIS's) Animal Care Unit.
 Many of the licensed animal transporters are listed on the member pages of the International Pet Animal Transportation Association (IPATA) web pages.
 Those not listed on that member site can be found in the yellow pages or via a web search.
 Airlines also have various animal transport rules.
 If traveling by air, please check with the airline well in advance of travel.